govuk-one-login/tech-docs/README.md

 If you move pages around and URLs change, make sure you set up redirects from the old URLs to the new URLs.

 ## Making changes to a diagram
-Edit the draw.io files in `source/images/originals` folder by installing and using the draw.io desktop app.
+Edit the draw.io files in the `source/images/originals` folder by installing and using the draw.io desktop app.

 Use one draw.io file per diagram.